ana-villanueva-data/data-portfolio-ana/README.md

 # Data Analyst Portfolio – Ana Villanueva

 ## About Me
-Data Analyst with 10+ years of experience in operations, logistics, and business.
+Data Analyst with 15 years of experience in business areas, including operations, logistics, purchasing, and sales.
 Focused on data analysis to improve processes and support decision-making.

 ## Skills